filippovarini/SharkTrack-Dev/model_development/readme.md

 4. Storing the model and evaluation annotations in a folder
 5. **Investigation** of the results, detection of failure cases and model improvement
 6. **Iterating** over steps 1-5

+## Requirements
+- Have a dataset folder with many subfolders for each data source.
+Each subfolder should contain all images and a annotations.csv file
+- Annotations should have the following format: `Filename,Family,Genus,Species,ymin,xmin,xmax,ymax,Augmentation,Source`